EV Charging Options

 Check out PlugShare – An interactive EV station locator

-EV Charger Incentives!
+EV Charger Incentives

 - Tesla has a program for “Destination Charging Partners” in the hospitality, retail, multi-family, and workplace categories.
 This program often delivers Tesla and standard chargers that work on all vehicles.

 Virginia Clean Cities helps stakeholders to take advantage of these and other incentives.
 Interested parties are encouraged to fill out this form with interest about charging, and we will get back to you.
 We also work with individual EV drivers to help ensure they have the resources they need.
-Please reach out to us if we can help you in any way!

-Virginia Electric Vehicle Dealerships
+Virginia EV Dealerships